-To summarize, we started with three questions regarding the judgment patterns of devoicing in Japanese: (i) the difference between real words and nonce words, (ii) the difference between scalebased judgments and yes/no judgments, and (iii) the difference between orthographic stimuli and auditory stimuli.
+To summarize, we started with three questions regarding the judgment patterns of devoicing in Japanese: (i) the similarity and the difference between real words and nonce words, (ii) the difference between scale-based judgments and yes/no judgments, and (iii) the difference between orthographic stimuli and auditory stimuli.
 The findings are that, throughout all the experiments, nonce words and real words generally show similar patterns, but nonce words show less variability across the four grammatical conditions than real words.
-The comparison between Experiment I and Experiment II shows that experiments using a scale-based rating and those using a binary yes/no format show very similar results.
-The comparison between Experiments, especially in real words.
-However, the effect of a particular phonetic implementation-semi-devoicing in Japanese voiced geminates-is exaggerated in the audio-based experiment.
+The comparison between

+Kawahara (2012b) and Experiment I shows that experiments using a scale-based rating and those using a binary yes/no format show very similar results.
+The comparison between Experiment I and Kawahara (2012b) on the one hand and Experiment II on the other shows that auditory stimuli and orthographic stimuli yield comparable results, especially in real words.
+However, the effect of a particular phonetic implementation - semi-devoicing in Japanese voiced geminates - is exaggerated in the audio-based experiment.